Love a good challenge? Need more Chinese teaching resources and materials at home? If you answered yes, then great! this is the right place!

 - 2 – 5: Deep Cleaning and Decorating the House

 Have suggestions for other topics or activities for future challenges?
 Please leave a comment below.

 Be Inspired by Others

-About 200 families joined in this challenge.
+About 200 families joined in this challenge in 2019 January.
 There were many dedicated families in the challenge, here are some pictures showcasing their amazing accomplishments.

 She always makes my printable or lessons look so much prettier and unique since she is very organized and neat.
 That’s why her kids enjoy learning freely in such a great environment.

 She creates her own way to teach with my printables.
 I also love the simplicity as well and I wish I had her creativity.

 This homeschooling parent followed along and did all 10 lessons with me.
 We bonded and instantly became friends who inspired each other EVERY DAY.
 I wish we lived close to them and could have playdates all the time.

 I was so impressed with her Chinese New Year sensory bin with some Chinese spices like star anise, tea leaves, etc to trigger the sense of smell.
 It was so clever and inspiring!
 When thinking of China, what smells come to mind?
 What would you put in the sensory bin to provide that Chinese smell?